ohduran/ohduran.github.io/_posts/2019-01-31-through-the-language-glass.md

 The idea that people can evolve into seeing colour better sounded weird at the time.
 It all changed on 22 November 1859, when The Origin of Species was published, and Darwinism conquered the collective psyche: the stock of 1,250 copies for the first edition was oversubscribed, which forced its author to come back from a hydropathic establishment at Ilkley in Yorkshire where he went to recuperate from the strain of publishing, and begin corrections for a second edition.

 > Overflowing the narrow bounds of purely scientific circles, the "species question" divides with [Italy and the Volunteers](https://en.wikipedia.org/wiki/Italian_unification) the attention of general society.
-Everybody has read Mr. Darwin's book, or, at least, has given an opinion upon its merits or demerits; pietists, whether lay or ecclesiastic, decry it with the mild railing which sounds so charitable; bigots denounce it with ignorant invective; old ladies of both sexes consider it a decidedly dangerous book, and even savants, who have no better mud to throw, quote antiquated writers to show that its author is no better than an ape himself; while every philosophical thinker hails it as a veritable Whitworth gun in the armoury of liberalism; and all competent naturalists and physiologists, whatever their opinions as to the ultimate fate of the doctrines put forth, acknowledge that the work in which they are embodied is a solid contribution to knowledge and inaugurates a new epoch in natural history.
+Everybody has read Mr. Darwin's book, or, at least, has given an opinion upon its merits or demerits.
 >
 > -- __[Thomas Huxley](http://darwin-online.org.uk/content/frameset?itemID=A32&viewtype=text&pageseq=1)__

 Against this backdrop, the 1867 Assembly of German Naturalists and Physicians hold a plenary lecture called ‘On the Colour Sense in Primitive Times and its Evolution’, by Lazarus Geiger.
 His linguistic investigations convinced him that he could trace in language evidence of evolution, in the same way that Ernst Haeckel had done in palaeontology.

 > Has human sensation, has perception  by the senses, a history?
-Did everything in the human sense organs thousands of years ago function exactly as it does now, or can we perhaps show that at some remote period these organs must have been partly incapable of their presence performance?>
+Did everything in the human sense organs thousands of years ago function exactly as it does now, or can we perhaps show that at some remote period these organs must have been partly incapable of their presence performance?
 >
 > -- __Lazarus Geiger__, ‘On the Colour Sense in Primitive Times and Its Evolution’, 1867